akrishna77/QSettlers/QSettlers/index.md

 ## What is Settlers of Catan?

 Settlers of Catan is a very popular board game created by Klaus Teuber in 1995 and has been played all over the world for almost 25 years.
 It is a four-player game that involves rolling dice, collecting resources, and building a settlement that eventually is successful enough to win the game.
 Although rolling dice and preparing a building strategy is enjoyable, one of the most fun aspects of the game comes from its social component.
-Throughout the game players negotiate with eachother, proposing trades for various resources and choosing which trades to decline or accept.
+Throughout the game, players negotiate with each other, proposing trades for various resources and choosing which trades to decline or accept.

 From an Artificial Intelligence perspective, developing an agent for this game is an interesting challenge.
 On one hand, a player must create a building policy to prioritize certain structures in certain locations.
 On the other hand, a player must utilize the resources of others: only proposing and accepting trades that are most beneficial to the player.